The Love of God

 This hymn is precious to me.

-There are no better words to describe how I feel than have been laid out in this poetry.
-You must read this beautiful story of how this song was inspired to music from The Tan Bible.
-Here is a portion of that story ….
+There are no better words to describe how I feel that have been laid out in this poetry.
+You must read this beautiful story from The Tan Bible of how this song was inspired into music from

 Frederick M. Lehman, author and composer, wrote a pamphlet, in 1948, entitled History of the Song, The Love of God.
 It tells about the origin of this beloved hymn—